Configuration

 Note that a container is considered to be ‘available’ if its HTTP listener responds with status 200.

-• hide-navbar: boolean; if set to true the navigation bar at the top will be hidden; this may be useful when ShinyProxy is deployed as part of larger applications.
+• proxy.hide-navbar: boolean; if set to true the navigation bar at the top will be hidden; this may be useful when ShinyProxy is deployed as part of larger applications.
 You can also hide the navigation bar for individual apps by adding the sp_hide_navbar=true query parameter to the url.
 For example: http://localhost:8080/app/rstudio?sp_hide_navbar=true.

 • server.servlet.context-path: by default ShinyProxy runs on the / context path; the context path can be configured using this property.
 Note that it should always start with a slash (as in /abcd):